We dig deep into the joyful benefits of handstands! Get an email when we post something new. Subscribe here.

 Did you know that weight-bearing exercises work on both your muscles and your bones?

 Whether you’re actually lifting weights or you’re just using your body weight, your bones respond by becoming denser as your body produces more bone matter.
-(Great news for ageing women especially who tend to suffer from bone degradation as they get older.)
+(Great news for ageing women especially those who tend to suffer from bone degradation as they get older.)

 Better Balance, Babe